• Home

 If visiting during the summer months, take a boat trip to the Isle of May to spot the Puffin colonies.

-- ·Anstruther Harbour: A place to spot boats (if that’s your thing!)
+• ·Anstruther Harbour: A place to spot boats (if that’s your thing!)
 There is approx. 400 metres of pier side berthing and 100 serviced pontoon berths for leisure craft.
+Map Location

-- Scottish Fisheries Museum: Located on the harbour in historic buildings, the museum is a good place to learn about Scotland’s fishing heritage.
-Find out More
+• Scottish Fisheries Museum: Located on the harbour in historic buildings, the museum is a good place to learn about Scotland’s fishing heritage.
+Map Location

-- Anstruther Golf Club: Founded in 1890 and extended to a nine hole golf course, Many locals hang out here as do visiting golfing enthusiasts.
-Find out More
+• Anstruther Gof Club: Founded in 1890 and extended to a nine hole golf course, Many locals hang out here as do visiting golfing enthusiasts.
+Map Location

-- Isle of May Boat Trips: A great way to see the Isle of May and its flora and fauna is by taking a boat trip with osprey, a big ten metre Humber Rib.
+• Isle of May Boat Trips: A great way to see the Isle of May and its flora and fauna is by taking a boat trip with osprey, a big ten metre Humber Rib.
 Osprey runsa 2-3 hour trips around the island or a shorter sail around the island to see the puffins, seals, and coastal views from the boat.
-Find out More
+Map Location

-- Anstruther Lifeboat Station: is open to the public daily for most of the year and visits can be arranged.
-Find out More
+• Anstruther Lifeboat Station: is open to the public daily for most of the year and visits can be arranged.
+Map Location

-- Anstruther Billowness Beach: The ideal destination for nature enthusiasts, walkers or those who just want to relax.
-Find out More
+• Anstruther Billowness Beach: The ideal destination for nature enthusiasts, walkers or those who just want to relax.
+Map Location

-- East Neuk Beach Crafts: Up cycled and reimagined artwork from beach finds.
-Find Out More
+• East Neuk Beach Crafts: Up cycled and reimagined artwork from beach finds.
+Map Location

-- The Wee Chippy: Voted No.1 in the Fife 2020, The Wee Chippy is the place to try.
+• The Wee Chippy: Voted No.1 in the Fife 2020, The Wee Chippy is the place to try.
 It’s open daily from 11:30am and take-outs as well as dining in their restaurant is an option.
-Find out More
+Map Location

-- Anstruther Fish Bar: A much talked about, award- winning fish and chips and fresh local seafood spot.
+• Anstruther Fish Bar: A much talked about, award- winning fish and chips and fresh local seafood spot.
 This place is famous in Scotland for its delicious Fish & Chips!
 A must for anyone who is a fan of the seaside combo!
-Find Out More
+Map Location

-- The Cellar: has been a leading restaurant in Anstruther for many years and has a Michelin Star under chef Billy Boyter.
+• The Cellar: has been a leading restaurant in Anstruther for many years and has a Michelin Star under chef Billy Boyter.
 The tasting menu draws inspiration from seasonal Scottish ingredients and produce found locally and foraged from the coastline and surrounding countryside.
-Find out More
+Map Location

-- G H Bennett: This family run bakery has outlets in numerous locations in the East Neuk of Fife offering a variety of artisanal breads, traditional pies, sausage rolls, oatcakes, scones and cakes using locally sourced ingredients.
-Find Out More.
+• G H Bennett: This family run bakery has outlets in numerous locations in the East Neuk of Fife offering a variety of artisanal breads, traditional pies, sausage rolls, oatcakes, scones and cakes using locally sourced ingredients.
+Map Location

 St Monans